-- apprentices must compile a portfolio of evidence during the on-programme period of the apprenticeship - it must contain evidence related to the KSBs that will be assessed by the professional discussion underpinned by portfolio - the portfolio of evidence will typically contain 10 to 12 individual pieces of evidence - evidence must be mapped against the KSBs assessed by the professional discussion underpinned by portfolio - evidence may be used to demonstrate more than one KSB; a qualitative as opposed to quantitative approach is suggested. - evidence must cover the following areas: - o using technical software to present civil engineering information
+- apprentices must compile a portfolio of evidence during the on-programme period of the apprenticeship

+- it must contain evidence related to the KSBs that will be assessed by the professional discussion

+- the portfolio of evidence will typically contain ten to twelve individual pieces of evidence to demonstrate competence against one or more of the KSBs mapped to this assessment method (assessment method 2: professional discussion underpinned by portfolio).

+- evidence must be mapped against the KSBs

+- evidence may be used to demonstrate more than one KSB; a qualitative as opposed to quantitative approach is suggested.

+- evidence must cover the following areas:

+- o using technical software to present building services engineering information

+- o contributing to building services engineering project management

-- health, safety and welfare
+- o health, safety and welfare

-- o project management

-- o personal and professional practice
+- personal and professional practice

 - evidence sources may include evidence of work undertaken which may be supported by:

-- o civil engineering designs
+- building services engineering designs

 - technical drawings

 - o briefs, specifications, standards, project plans, technical reports

-- CAD/BIM models
+- o CAD/BIM/Revit models

-- client or customer feedback
+- o client or customer feedback

 - witness statements

 - employer/trainer feedback

-- o initial and continuous professional development and training records
+- initial and continuous professional development and training records

-- o appraisal records
+- appraisal records

 - training course completion